News and Events

 Interview with Ruth Finnegan for Literary Titan

 Time for the World to Learn From Africa is an educational book that brings forth the historical and characteristic details of Africa.
 Why was this an important book for you to write?
 It goes back a long way.
 My first degree was in classical studies – Greek and Roman times – following my father...

+Join the Hearing Others Facebook Community: welcome from us all, specially the series editors Ruth and Roh.
+We all look forward to your ideas and questions and arguments and (seriously!) criticisms and challenges.
+It would be specially interesting for your colleagues across the world to have your (honest) reactions to any of the discussion questions.
 Photos and videos too, images, and links to lots of music and poetry and thoughts please, your own and others’.
 The series, after all, is Hearing Others’ Voices – yours very much included – so that’s what it’s all about.